 - Start your conversations with a focus on the other person.
-Don’t talk about yourself unless you’ve asked, say, three to five open-ended questions about what’s going on with them.
+Don’t talk about yourself unless you’ve asked, and ask say, three to five open-ended questions about what’s going on with THEM.

 - Schedule true vacations – not just long weekends.
 The mental break’ll do you good, and you also need time to actually DO something other than work.